integratop/gitlab-org-charts-mirror/doc/development/openbao/_index.md

 Current known limitations:

 1. OpenBao updates imply downtime.
-Zero downtime upgrades are being investigates in [issue 13](https://gitlab.com/gitlab-org/cloud-native/charts/openbao/-/issues/13).
+Zero downtime upgrades are proposed in [issue 13](https://gitlab.com/gitlab-org/cloud-native/charts/openbao/-/issues/13).
-1. Certmanager must be installed before OpenBao, so Helm can locale the `Certificate` custom resource definition.
+1. Certmanager must be installed before OpenBao so Helm can locale the `Certificate` custom resource definition.
-1. OpenBao does not integrate with GitLab Geo yet.
-This is being tracked in [issue 485595](https://gitlab.com/gitlab-org/gitlab/-/issues/485595).
+1. OpenBao does not integrate with GitLab Geo.
+This is proposed in [issue 485595](https://gitlab.com/gitlab-org/gitlab/-/issues/485595).